 - How much abdominal strength does this pose take?
 I’ve found younger children have more flexibility, especially in forward bends, but less ab muscles for things like rocking on your back.

-Here are three of my favorite yoga poses for preschoolers.
+Here are five of my favorite yoga poses to teach to preschoolers.
 Even at 18 months they just copy these:

 - downward dog

-Here are three poses that seem like they should be easy to do – but for younger kids they can get awkward:
+Here are five poses that seem like they should be easy to do – but for younger kids they can get awkward: